anywhichway/js-codex/README.md

 # js-codex

-Encode and decode modern JavaScript, e.g. Map, Set, for JSON.stringify and JSON.parse.
+Encode and decode modern JavaScript, e.g. Map, Set, NaN, Infinity, typed Arrays for JSON.stringify and JSON.parse.

 `JSON.stringify` and `JSON.parse` are of high utility for serializing JSON data and restoring it for later use.
 However, they were both designed prior to the introduction of a large number of JavaScript objects that do not serialize and subsequently restore well, i.e. `Set`, `Map`, all of the typed arrays like `Int8Array`.
 Additionally, `JSON.stringify` loses semantic information unless `toJSON` methods are implemented for each class.
-The `js-codex` library solves this problem and supports serializaton preparation for all native JavaScript classes and custom classes without semantic loss.
+The `js-codex` library solves this problem and supports serializaton preparation for all native JavaScript classes and learns custom classes without semantic loss.

 # Usage

-Here is an example that covers many special JavaScript classes and a custom class:
+Here is an example that covers many special JavaScript cases and classes as well as a custom class:

 ```
 <script type="module">